-- If the buried depth varies along the cable, the cable must be encoded as several features. - Telecommunications cables such as telephone and optic fibre cable must be populated, where required, by populating attribute category of cable = 8 (fibre optic cable). - where a cable is disused, it should be encoded with the attribute status = 4 (not in use), and the attribute Formatted: Fort color: Red category of cable should not be encoded.
-Few disused cables are recovered and so to encode them and would lead to clutter in the data.
+- If the buried depth varies along the cable, the cable must be encoded as several features. - Telecommunications cables such as telephone and optic fibre cable must be populated, where required, by populating attribute category of cable = 8 (fibre optic cable). - Where a cable is disused, it should be encoded with the attribute status = 4 (not in use), and the attribute category of cable should not be encoded.
+Few disused cables are recovered and so to encode them all would lead to clutter in the data.
 Also, accurate records of their positions are likely to be incomplete (some cables having been cut or dragged out of position), so there is a case for encoding them very selectively.
-Where disused cables traverse possible anchorages or where there is known seabed activity, for example trawling grounds, they should be encoded on the largest maximum display scale ENC data covering the area, provided they do not obscure more important information. - In certain circumstances, high voltage power cables may cause a deviation in a ship's magnetic compass; in these cases, where reports have been received, they should be treated as local magnetic anomalies (see clause X.X). - Cables, buried so deep that they are not vulnerable to damage from anchoring, should not be encoded (so that mariners are not unnecessarily inhibited from anchoring or fishing).
+Where disused cables traverse possible anchorages or where there is known seabed activity, for example trawling grounds, they should be encoded on the largest maximum display scale ENC data covering the area, provided they do not obscure more important information. - In certain circumstances, high voltage power cables may cause a deviation in a ship's magnetic compass; in these cases, where reports have been received, they should be treated as local magnetic anomalies (see clause 4.2). - If it is required to provide the contact details of cable owners/operators (in cases of damage to a cable or for reparation for loss of an anchor in order to avoid such damage), this must be done using an associated instance of the information type Contact Details (see clause 24.1). - Cables, buried so deep that they are not vulnerable to damage from anchoring, should not be encoded (so that mariners are not unnecessarily inhibited from anchoring or fishing).
 In marginal cases they may be encoded as Cable Submarine with the nominal depth to which they are buried encoded using the attribute buried depth.

-Distinction: Cable, overhead; cable area.
+Distinction: Cable Overhead; Cable Area.